 Here are resources to help you write your own LaTeX documents:

 - Here is a template for getting started.
-It consists of two files, which need to be in the same directory on your computer.
-Save them to a folder on your computer.
-Don't attempt to open these files in a web browser, use your LaTeX installation.
-Here are the two files:
+Save it to a folder on your computer or upload it to your account on Overleaf.
+Don't attempt to open these files in a web browser, use your LaTeX installation or Overleaf.

 - The template file (named LaTeX-template.tex).
 This is a sample HW file.
-After downloading and reading its contents (in the LaTeX distribution) you should attempt to compile it.
+After downloading and reading its contents (in the LaTeX distribution) or uploading it to Overleaf, you should attempt to compile it.
 If you can't get it to produce a PDF (as below), seek help from me or the TAs.
 Once you have it working, you can rename it and change its contents for your own purposes.

 - When you compile the template file, you should get a PDF that looks like this.
 You may need to compile it twice to get the internal references to show up.